PhotoPay/photopay-ios/README.md

 ### 1. Initial integration steps

--[Download](https://github.com/PhotoPay/photopay-ios/releases) latest release (Download .zip or .tar.gz file starting with BlinkID.
+-[Download](https://github.com/PhotoPay/photopay-ios/releases) latest release (Download .zip or .tar.gz file starting with PhotoPay.
 DO NOT download Source Code as GitHub does not fully support Git LFS)

 OR